Canada Courier, Express, And Parcel (CEP) Market Size and Share

 Key Report Takeaways

-• By destination, domestic shipments led with 62.71% revenue share in 2024, while international flows are forecast to expand at a 5.35% CAGR between 2025-2030.
+• By destination, domestic shipments led with 63.27% of the Canada courier, express, and parcel (CEP) market share in 2025, whereas international parcels are forecast to expand at a 5.98% CAGR between 2026 and 2031, the fastest rate in the segment mix.

 Segment Analysis

-Canada Courier, Express, and Parcel (CEP) Market: Market Share by End User Industry
+Canada Courier, Express, And Parcel (CEP) Market: Market Share by End User Industry

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.